junxit/us-congress-bills-113/derived/amendments.md

 ### 20 U.S.C. § 6337

-> in subparagraph (B)(i), by striking “total appropriations” and inserting “the total amount reserved under section 1122(a) to carry out this section”; and
+> in subparagraph (B)(i), by striking “total appropriations” and inserting “the total amount reserved under section 1122(a) to carry out this section”;

 | | |
 |---|---|